Engagement Shoot at Westonbirt Arboretum // Rebecca & Miles

 Oooh pretty.
 Late September sunshine at this Pennard House Wedding with Emily and Nick.
 Grab a brew (or glass of wine) and go and check it out.

-Marvel at this stylish and elegant Kings Weston House Wedding with Stephanie and John.
+Marvel at this stylish and elegant Kings Weston House Wedding with Stephanie and John and their gorgeous guests in black tie dress.

 as featured on